 Let’s take a closer look at the “Time Myth.”

-Besides fear, the lack of time or belief that is takes so much work (i.e. time) to generate referrals is what I hear when people tell me why they don’t try to consistently generate referrals.
+Besides fear, the belief that is takes so much work (i.e. time) to generate referrals is what I hear when people tell me why they don’t try to consistently generate referrals.

-Here are just a few of the comments I receive regarding why people don’t believe they can generate referrals consistently.
+Here are just a few of the comments I receive regarding why people believe they cannot generate referrals consistently.